-HPSP Commissioning Ceremony
+How to Plan a Meaningful HPSP Commissioning Ceremony

-Scott M., U.S. Air Force Second Lieutenant, HPSP Dental Corps '19
+Lance M., U.S. Air Force Second Lieutenant, HPSP Dental Corps '19

 Receiving a 4-year dental school scholarship from the United States Air Force was a huge honor for me.
 I had considered attending the Air Force Academy out of high school but for one reason or another, I decided against it.
 The day I found out I had received the HPSP scholarship I was grateful to know that I could fulfill my dream of becoming a dentist and my dream of serving in the Air Force.

 A neighbor of mine growing up was a fighter pilot in the Air Force and was a mentor to me throughout my youth and into college.
-My grandfather was a B-17 side bomber in the Army Air Corps in WWII and retired as a Lt.
-Colonel in the Air Force.
+My grandfather was a B-17 waistgunner in the Army Air Corps in WWII and retired as a Lt.
+Colonel in the Army.
 A few other cousins and grandparents on both mine and my wife’s sides also have a history of service in the military.
 They were all very proud of my decision to join the Air Force and excited to support me in this endeavor.
 Knowing how big of an honor this was to not only myself, but also to my friends and family members, I wanted to hold a meaningful commissioning ceremony.
 I didn’t want it to be in a dark room in some recruiting office with just me and my recruiter present, as they often are.
 Instead, I wanted my commissioning ceremony to reflect the importance of this huge step in my life.
 So with very few resources available online to plan a commissioning ceremony, I pieced together what I thought was a very memorable and intimate ceremony.

 Here are a few things that everyone should know when planning an HPSP commissioning ceremony.